 MeetCaregivers Supports National Alzheimer's Awareness Month

-Alzheimer’s is a devastating, complex disease that we still know very little about.
+Alzheimer’s is a devastating, complex disease we still know little about.
 There is no cure or preventable treatment, though some medications and lifestyle changes can slow its progression.
 National Alzheimer’s Awareness Month is the perfect time to learn about cognitive decline and find ways to support those with this disease.